-Recently, a video has been making the rounds on TikTok that features an Amazon warehouse worker being trapped down the long aisles of robotic shelving which moved continuously to block his escape.
+Recently, a video has been making the rounds on TikTok that features a warehouse worker being trapped down the long aisles of robotic shelving which moved continuously to block his escape.
 While the video may be shocking for its seemingly ominous technology, it also shows how easy it would be to be injured while working on the job.

 Common warehouse accidents and injuries in Delaware